Famosi/Duckietown-AI-Driving-Olympics/README.md

 ## Overview

-The approach is to build an `Expert` and use it to collect data.
+The approach is to build an `expert` and use it to collect data.
 Collected data are used to train a neural network and build a model to predict which action to take.
-The expert, at each step, produces a prediction tree and takes the action that maximize the reward.
+The `expert`, at each step, produces a prediction tree and takes the action that maximize the reward.

+You can see below the `expert` running:

 <img width="350" height="350" src="gifs/topview.gif">

+Trough this tutorial you will:
+* Use the expert to collect data
+* Train a neural network and build the final model
+* Submit the solution to the [“AI Driving Olympics” (AI-DO)](http://aido.duckietown.org/)

 ## Prerequisite
 **It's highly recommended to create a virtual environment using `virtualenv` or `anaconda`**